How to stream anime online

 Luke Bouma • May 26, 2016if( has_post_thumbnail( $post_id ) ): ?>

-It has long been a dream of many Anime fans to have a 24/7 cable channel featuring a constant feed of new Anime programs.
+It has long been a dream of many anime fans to have a 24/7 cable channel featuring a constant feed of new anime programs.
 While the Toonomi programming block on Cartoon Network came close, it was far from a 24/7 cable channel.
 Now anime fans have something even better: the ability to stream anime online.

-Anime content is available on a wide range of popular streaming services but there are also several dedicated Anime services, but of them, Crunchyroll and FUNimation are two highly-recommended favorites.
+Anime content is available on a wide range of popular streaming services but there are also several dedicated anime services.
+Of these, Crunchyroll and FUNimation are two highly-recommended favorites.

 FUNimation has been one of the leaders in releasing great Anime shows and movies on DVD for some time.
-Now, it’s become a big player in online Anime streaming, offering both a free ad-supported service and a paid ad-free service.
-FUNimation has an enormous selection of English dubbed Anime and even goes the extra step of adding English subtitles to live streams of Anime airing in Japan.
+Now it’s become a great option for those wanting to stream anime online, offering both a free ad-supported service and a paid ad-free service.
+FUNimation has an enormous selection of English dubbed anime and even goes the extra step of adding English subtitles to live streams of anime airing in Japan.

 Both of these services offer large catalogs of content, and each features a free trial of their paid subscription service plan.
-If you’re an Anime fan, consider trying both Crunchyroll’s and FUNimation’s free trail option.
+If you’re an anime fan, consider trying both Crunchyroll’s and FUNimation’s free trial option.

 What about other Streaming Services?

-If you’re a fan, used to be a fan, or are just curious about the genre, then online streaming is your best source for Anime.
+If you’re a fan, used to be a fan, or are just curious about the genre, choosing to stream anime online just might be your path to entertainment heaven.